-Γ otal: 26-39 c redits А. Core Area of Study: 6 credits EDUC 601 Philosophical and Psychological Assumptions about the Nature of Learn ing 3 EDUC 603 The School and Society 3 В. Department A rea of Study: Four courses selected from graduate French offering 12 credits C. Electives under advisement selected from any graduate course offering 9-15 credits D. Culminating I Experience: The completion of a comprehensive examination OR a thesis in the target language under the guidance of a faculty advisor in the Department of Foreign Languages.
+A. Core Area of Study: 6 credits

+- EDUC 601 Nature of Learning: Philosophical and Pyschological Foundations of Education Credit(s): 3 - EDUC 603 The School and Society Credit(s): 3

+Four courses selected from graduate French offering

+C. Electives: 9-15 credits

+D. Culminating Experience: 0-6 credits

+The completion of a comprehensive examination OR a thesis in the target language under the guidance of a faculty advisor in the Department of Foreign Languages.
 The choice must be registered with the Dean of the School of Education.
-Theses must 0-6 credits conform to the guidelines approved by the College and the School of Education.
-Theses format must conform to that prescribed by the MLA Style Manual and Guide to Scholarly Pub olishing.
+Theses must conform to the guidelines approved by the College and the School of Education.

+Theses format must conform to that prescribed by the MLA Style Manual and Guide to Scholarly Publishing.